xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 2. Click the **Continue** button to proceed with installing the selected update/upgrade components.
    ![540-minor-upgrade-continue.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-minor-upgrade-continue.png)

-3. Clicking the **Continue** button locks both the store Admin area and the Customer storefront from any actions and launches the downloading and installing of all the necessary update/upgrade packs for the core and addons.
+3. Clicking the **Continue** button locks both the store Admin area and the Customer storefront from any actions and launches the download and installation of all the necessary update/upgrade packs for the core and addons.
    ![540-minor-upgrade-permissions.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-minor-upgrade-permissions.png)

     The process continues as follows: